-- a. a resource connection to the service area to provide continuity and appropriateness of care; - b. experience in pediatrics, medical-complexities, and physical disabilities of all ages; - c. policies and procedures in place that align with the governance of the state and federal laws and statues; - d. three years of progressive and consistent home and community base experience; - e. ability to provide case management by both social worker and nurse; - f. physical location; - g. computer technology and information technology web-based connectivity to support the requirement of current and future automated programs; - h. meet the regulatory criteria under DHHS or DHSR, if applicable; - i. staff to participant ratio (appropriate case mix); - j. confirm the rendering of services within five calendars (5) days of submission of the service authorization; - k. qualified staff as listed in Subsection 6.2.1; and - l. signed agreement to accept the roles and the responsibility of case management entity, that attest to the adherence of the provision and implementation of the CAP/C HCBS waiver.
+- a. a resource connection to the service area to provide continuity and appropriateness of care; - b. experience in pediatrics, medical-complexities, and physical disabilities of all ages; - c. policies and procedures in place that align with the governance of the state and federal laws and statues; - d. three years of progressive and consistent home and community base experience; - e. ability to provide case management by both social worker and nurse; - f. physical location; - g. evidence of fiscal soundness (evidence of financial statements) and access to cash flow up to at least \$60,000 or more to cover business expenses to ensure sustainability of the organization: - h. computer technology and information technology web-based connectivity to support the requirement of current and future automated programs; - i. meet the regulatory criteria under DHHS or DHSR, if applicable; - j. staff to participant ratio (appropriate case mix); - k. confirm the rendering of services within five calendars (5) days of submission of the service authorization; - 1. qualified staff as listed in Subsection 6.2.1; and - m. signed agreement to accept the roles and the responsibility of case management entity, that attest to the adherence of the provision and implementation of the CAP/C HCBS waiver.